This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cooking chicken is a delicious and healthy way to get your protein fix, and using an electric smoker is a great way to infuse your chicken with smoky flavor and tenderness.

 If you’re new to smoking chicken or just looking to brush up on your skills, don’t worry!
-In this article, we’ll guide you through the ins and outs of cooking chicken in an electric smoker, and give you some tips and tricks for achieving the perfect flavor and texture every time.
+In this article, we’ll guide you through the ins and outs of cooking electric smoker chicken breast, and give you some tips and tricks for achieving the perfect flavor and texture every time.

 And the good news is, electric smokers are one of the easiest types of cookers to operate!
 Read on for more.